 Four valves open and close to let blood flow in one direction through the heart.
 Each valve consists of two or three strong, thin flaps (leaflets) of tissue.
-When closed, a valve prevents blood from flowing to the next chamber or from returning to the previous chamber.
+A closed valve prevents blood from flowing to the next chamber or from returning to the previous chamber.

-Oxygen-poor blood returns from your body and flows into the right atrium.
-Blood then flows through the tricuspid valve and into the right ventricle, which pumps the blood to your lungs to receive oxygen.
+Oxygen-poor blood from your body flows into the right atrium.
+Blood then flows through the tricuspid valve into the right ventricle, which pumps the blood to your lungs.
 On the other side of your heart, oxygen-rich blood from your lungs flows into the left atrium, through the mitral valve and into the left ventricle, which then pumps the blood to the rest of your body.

 What happens in Ebstein anomaly

 In Ebstein anomaly, the tricuspid valve sits lower than normal in the right ventricle.
-This makes it so that a portion of the right ventricle becomes part of the right atrium (becomes atrialized), causing the right atrium to be larger than usual.
-Because of this, the right ventricle can't work properly.
+This makes it so that a portion of the right ventricle becomes part of the right atrium, causing the right atrium to enlarge and not work properly.

 Also, the tricuspid valve's leaflets are abnormally formed.
 This can lead to blood leaking backward into the right atrium (tricuspid valve regurgitation).

-The placement of the valve and how poorly it's formed may vary among people.
-Some people may have a mildly abnormal valve.
-Others may have a valve that is extremely displaced, and it may leak severely.
+The location of the valve and how poorly it's formed varies from person to person.
+Some people have a mildly abnormal valve.
+Others have a valve leaks severely.